-Walk through the stories of constructive couples: one lesbian, one heterosexual, and one in which one mate is transgender.
+Walk through the stories of consecutive couples: one lesbian, one heterosexual, and one in which one mate is transgender.
 Taken together, they depict universal, magical love regardless of sexism, sexual preference, or gender identity.
 The piece is uniquely feminist, putting women on equal terms with each other and with men, using equal partnering to do it.

 Runtime: 25 minutes

 Dancers 1, 2, and 3 personify the Id, Ego, and Superego, respectively, of Freudian psychology.
 They emerge and battle within the imaginary world of the human mind.
 They interact to develop coping styles and defense mechanisms that shape the individual’s behavior.
 With maturation, the three become more complex and finally learn to coexist adaptively by adulthood.

 Runtime: 9 minutes

 A woman gets ready to go out on a first date.
 She tries to pick out just the right outfit while freaking out occasionally about how afraid she is to meet this stranger.
 In the end she calms down and triumphantly heads out the door.